-One hundred and sixteen samples were recorded as being taken during excavations by Swale and Thames Archaeological Survey Company (SWAT Archaeology).
+One hundred and nineteen samples were recorded as being taken during excavations by Swale and Thames Archaeological Survey Company (SWAT Archaeology).
 Seventy-seven were selected for processing and assessment by the project team (see tables 18-21).
-Post-excavation stratigraphic analysis is still ongoing.
+42 samples were discarded, lost or damaged during transport (see table 22 below).
 The stratigraphic details given in this report are the best that the author could find at the time of writing.
 This report will assess the type and quality of preservation of organic remains in these samples and consider their potential and significance for further analysis.